What Subconscious Blocks Look Like (In Real Time)

 And if I were to guess, all of the things you just noticed are probably the same things that come up inside of you all the time when you think about what you want – and they probably always stop you from taking action.

-Your subconscious mind uses thoughts and feelings as ‘prompts’ to direct you.
+Your subconscious mind uses thoughts and feelings as ‘prompts’ to direct you in life.

-In this case, it’s using them to internally tell you not to go for what you want, because it thinks you’re better off if you don’t, all based on your belief systems.
+In this case, it’s using them to internally tell you not to go for what you want, because it thinks you’re better off if you don’t get it, based on your belief systems.

 Basically, without realizing it, your subconscious mind is always prompting you via these “internal happenings”, and you’ve been unknowingly acting based on them.